Navigation and Quality

 - Provides an independent committee to protect people’s rights

-Intake and EligibilityIf you need assistance with eligibility determination, the first step is to contact our Navigation and Quality Department at 719.380.1100 to begin the process of completing an application.
+Intake and EligibilityIf you need assistance with eligibility determination, the first step is to contact our Navigation and Quality Department at 719.380.1100 or complete our Intake Form to begin the process.

 Our goal is to complete the process in 90 days, however timelines are dependent on how quickly documents and approvals come from you, your physician, and outside agencies.
 You must be approved for all layers of eligibility before enrolling into a service.
 Please know that throughout this process you will meet and work with several members of TRE’s team.
 We understand this can cause confusion, but it enables us to move more quickly through all requirements.